 The Company's exploration properties are located in Brazil and it has no country diversification with respect to its principal assets.
 Therefore, any political or social disruptions unique to Brazil would have a material impact on the operations of the Company and its financial performance and stability.
-Additionally, the Company's projects are subject to the laws of Brazil and can be negatively impacted by the existing laws and regulations of that country, as they apply to mineral exploration, land ownership, royalty interests and taxation, and by any potential changes of such laws and regulations.
+Additionally, the Company's project is subject to the laws of Brazil and it may be negatively impacted by the existing laws and regulations of that country, as they apply to mineral exploration, land ownership, royalty interests and taxation, and by any potential changes of such laws and regulations.

-Properties in which the Company has an interest are located in Para State in Brazil (albeit in an area largely deforested), which may be of particular interest or sensitivity to one or more special interest groups.
-Consequently, mineral exploration and mining activities in those areas may be affected in varying degrees by political uncertainty, expropriations of property and changes in applicable government policies and regulation such as business laws, environmental laws, indigenous peoples' land claims, entitlements or procedures and mineral rights and mining laws affecting the Company's business in that area.
+The CDS property is located in Pará State in Brazil, which may be of particular interest or sensitivity to one or more special interest groups.
+Consequently, mineral exploration and mining activities at CDS may be affected in varying degrees by political uncertainty, expropriations of property and changes in applicable government policies and regulation such as business laws, environmental laws, indigenous peoples' land claims, entitlements or procedures and mineral rights and mining laws affecting the Company's business in that area.
 Any changes in regulations or shifts in political conditions are beyond the control or influence of the Company and may adversely affect its business, or if significant enough, may result in the impairment or loss of mineral concessions or other mineral rights, or may make it impossible to continue its mineral exploration and mining activities in such areas.